LouYu2015/py-family-radio-service-station/README.md

 # Set Up

 See `requirements.txt` for the required python packages.
-You might also need to install `librtlsdr` in addition to the pyton packages.
+You might also need to install `librtlsdr` in addition to the python packages.

 # Usage